 Joss Paper Offerings

 Because they’re burned for your own ancestors, joss paper offerings for the Qingming Festival are generally more elaborate than what’s burned during the Hungry Ghost Festival.
-This set includes gold jewelry, a mobile phone, a watch and a transit card.
+These traditional joss paper squares are each decorated with gold or silver foil to represent money.

 These sandalwood joss sticks will throw off their signature scent as smoke curls up toward the sky during your Qingming Festival tomb-sweeping ceremony.